Updated May 27, 2021

 Operators seeking the latest updates for flying to a particular foreign destination can find the most recent information from the U.S. Department of State.
 Each embassy is providing continuous updates on restrictions, practices, and travel bans.

-FAA and CDC Passenger and Crew Precautions
+FAA and CDC Passenger Precautions

 Passengers on all forms of public transportation into, within or outside of the U.S., including charter operations and at transportation hubs including FBOs, must wear face masks, according to a Jan.
 29, 2021, order from the DC.
 Private conveyances for personal, non-commercial use are exempt from the rule, meaning passengers of private Part 91 operations are not required to comply.